 The DISC personality assessment focuses on how a person manages their emotions and behaves within their interpersonal relationships.
 DISC sorts test-takers into one of four personality types: Drive, Influence, Support and Clarity.

 This assessment is popular in the workplace since it describes some of the most fundamental differences in how people act and communicate at work.
 It can help people tailor their communication to get along better with others and understand sources of conflict and miscommunication among colleagues.
 Since there are only four types, the DISC is a simple-to-learn system that can easily be applied in coaching.
-Truity’s DISC for the Workplace is designed to help people improve their communication, conflict management and productivity at work.
+Truity’s DISC Personality Assessment is designed to help people improve their communication, conflict management and productivity at work.

 While the ancient roots of the Enneagram system date back to more than 4,500 years ago, the 9-type assessment has only been actively applied in the workplace in the last decade or so.
 The Enneagram test identifies personality traits and behaviors based on a person’s core motivations and fears.
 Essentially, it looks not just at how a person behaves, but why.
 Because of this, the system is a bit more complex than others on the list, but still extremely useful for self-awareness and personal development.